 This is typical you have hip weakness — primarily from the glute muscles.

 When the glutes are weak, the knee falls out of alignment and is responsible for extra work with walking, going up and down steps and getting out of chairs.
 This compensation will break down the knee over time.

 It’s also why improving your hip strength is so important.
 Resting your knee may calm it down, but it never fixes the reason why your knee hurts.
 You need to support the knee so it can stop compensating.
 It’s the only way to break the injury cycle.

-3. You Don’t Need an MRI or X-Ray
+3. An MRI or X-Ray is Not Needed

 This is the biggest misconception when it comes to treating the knee.
 Patients say, “Do I need an MRI or x-ray before starting?
 I want you to know what’s before we start treatment.“

 The answer is actually no.

 Most knee injuries present in a consistent way.
 Most often, this allows a Physical Therapist or doctor to diagnose you before you have any imaging.